-Trim the bottom branches of trees on your hillside and near your home 6-feet from the ground so that lower plants don't touch them and create "fire ladder."
+Trim the bottom branches of trees on your hillside and near your home 6 feet from the ground so that lower plants don't touch them and create a fire ladder.

 Space tree crowns at least 10 feet apart so that they don't touch.